 In 2012-13, Australia had more than 258,000 Working Holiday Makers enter the country on 417 and 462 visas.
 That figure is now down to about 209,000.

-"Ausveg, along with other horticultural associations, advocated strongly that the backpacker tax would adversely affect the number of backpackers who came to work on Australian farms, which are a vital part of the workforce puzzle for Australia's horticulture industry," said Ausveg chief executive James Whiteside.
+"Ausveg, along with other horticultural associations, advocated strongly that the backpacker tax would adversely affect the number of backpackers who came to work on Australian farms, which are a vital part of the workforce puzzle for Australia's horticulture industry," Ausveg chief executive, James Whiteside, said.